 Learn What the Role of Music Agent Is

-In the strict definition of the word, an agent is a person who is responsible for booking shows for bands.
-Agents approach promoters about shows, negotiate contracts for live performances and basically make sure the wheels of a concert tour, or even a single show, turn smoothly.
+In the narrow definition of the word, a music agent is a person who is responsible for booking shows for bands.
+Agents, more broadly, also approach promoters about shows, negotiate contracts for live performances and basically make sure the wheels of a concert tour, or just a single show, turn smoothly.

 Music agents, also called booking agents or talent agents, make live music happen.
 A good agent with well-placed connections can get a band in front of the right audience and increase their profile.
 Agents work closely with promoters and record labels to make sure the bands on their books get the proper exposure.

 Responsibilities of a Music Agent

 While the level of responsibility for a music agent may differ depending on the visibility of band they're working with, the basic tasks remain the same whether booking club shows for a smaller indie band or an arena show for a major label act.
 Agents tasks include:

 - Liaising with bands/labels/management to agree on a window for tour dates, the financial and logistic requirements of the tour, and the goals of the tour (eg, promote a new album).